 Diana Reese is an award-winning journalist, writer and editor with more than 500 articles published in magazines and newspapers and on the Web.
 She specializes in writing about health and medicine as well as women's issues, relationships and personality features.
 Most of all, she loves to tell a good story.

-Her articles have appeared on the websites of The Washington Post, Parents, Family Circle, Ladies’ Home Journal and Better Homes & Gardens magazines, on Yahoo!
+Her articles have appeared online or in print for Parade, The Washington Post, WebMD, Parents, Family Circle, Better Homes & Gardens, Yahoo!
 Shine, LifeScript.com, The Kansas City Star and more.
 She wrote exclusively on health for consumer and trade magazines no longer in print such as American Health and Contemporary Long Term Care and was a contributing writer to The Duke Encyclopedia of New Medicine (Rodale) and other book projects.
-She’s also written greeting card sentiments, packaging copy and blog posts.
+Reese has also done theatre and restaurant reviews, greeting card sentiments and packaging copy.

 Before embarking on her freelance career, Diana worked as an editor, first at Missouri Life magazine and then as a senior editor at Whittle Communication where she supervised Dental Health Adviser, SkinCare and Funnnies (yes, it has three n’s).
 She launched the company’s first international publication, an English-French version of Dental Health Adviser, in Canada.

 Her interest in medical writing was sparked when she did media relations for the University of Missouri Schools of Medicine and Nursing.
 Her media releases resulted in placements around the world, including radio interviews in Great Britain and Australia with MU faculty members.
 Her feature packages on organ donation and skin cancer topped more than 100 local and national placements (back in the days before things went viral on the Internet).